 Veneto, Northern Italy - Longobard Man and Prosthetic Knife Hand

 This artifact contains information that shows the significance of the use of prosthetics to help those with physical disabilities.
-This artifact which depicts a man with a prosthetic knife hand who was discovered in 1985 by archeologists shows us how the use of prosthetics, both in pre-modern and modern society took many forms to accomplish different jobs.
+This artifact which depicts a man with a prosthetic knife hand who was discovered in 1985 by archaeologists shows us how the use of prosthetics, both in premodern and modern society, took many forms to accomplish different purposes.
 It’s a clear indication that these devices known as prosthetics have been around a lot longer than people generally think them to be.

-A prosthetic device is an artificial replacement for a part of the body, most commonly teeth, facial bones and limbs.
-Prosthetic devices can be removable such as legs and arms, but others are permanently implanted and can not be removed.
+A prosthetic device is an artificial replacement for a part of the body, most commonly teeth, facial bones, and limbs.
+Prosthetic devices can be removable, such as legs and arms, but others are permanently implanted and cannot be removed.
 These include artificial hips and joints.
-These devices are important because they allow for improved mobility, function, quality of life and so much more for the person that is using them.
+These devices are important because they allow for improved mobility, function, and quality of life for the person that is using them.

-In 1985, archeologists discovered the man in this artifact in Italy.
+In 1985, archaeologists discovered the man in this artifact in Italy.
 His remains stood out due to multiple factors.
-The main reason was the fact that his hand was amputated near the mid forearm, this was uncommon for archeologists to see.
-The archaeologists noticed something even more profound and that was the fact that he had a knife for a hand which was a prosthetic device.
+The main reason was the fact that his hand was amputated near the mid forearm, which was uncommon for archaeologists to see.
+They noticed something even more profound and that was the fact that he had a knife for a prosthetic device.
 The man is believed to have lived in the 6th and 8th centuries and died in his 40s or 50s.
 There are many mysteries surrounding the man.
 It’s believed that he lost his hand in battle due to a blunt force trauma, a common injury for soldiers in his time period.
 Due to the nature of his injuries he had to adapt to his disability and also the use of his prosthetic device.
 It was discovered that the tissue surrounding the device had formed a callus, which is a thick layer of skin that usually develops due to friction from the device.
-The man's teeth showed signs of wear and tear due to him using his teeth to tighten the straps to his forearm, also his upper arms and shoulders shifted to compensate for the knife being on his arm.
-The man with the knife hand which seemed very impractical as a prosthetic device, but it could have been used for multiple reasons.
-It could of been used for daily tasks, eating and fighting and all of this was allowed due to the use of prosthetic devices.
-The use of this device and also enhancements of technology at the time allowed for the man to maintain a daily life and also his livelihood of fighting and work, even though he had to adjust and go through physical changes with his body, the use of a prosthetic device helped him overcome impairment and disability.
+The man's teeth showed signs of wear and tear due to him using his teeth to tighten the straps to his forearm.
+Also his upper arms and shoulders shifted to compensate for the knife on his arm.
+A knife hand might seem very impractical as a prosthetic device, but it could have been used for multiple reasons.
+It could have been used for daily tasks, for eating, and for fighting, and all of this was allowed due to the use of prosthetic devices.
+The use of this device and also enhancements of technology at the time allowed for the man to maintain a daily life and also his livelihood of fighting and work.
+Even though he had to adjust and go through physical changes with his body, the use of a prosthetic device helped him overcome impairment and disability.

-The use of prosthetic devices has spanned back over the course of time for thousands of years, and with the use of these devices people have been able to overcome their disabilities and increase their quality of life.
-Disability as a whole, especially physical disabilities can be very hard to experience and overcome and this has been experienced by people for a very long time in the pre-modern and also in the modern-era as well.
-Overcoming this stigma of disability requires will power, understanding and also sometimes assistive devices like prosthetic devices, and with them we can help bridge the gap of disability.
-For the man with the knife hand with a disability due to a physical trauma, the use of a prosthetic knife hand helped him overcome his disability, and helped shape the modern image of disability, and with this image in mind, we can hopefully understand disability more and stop stereotyping those with a disability as well and become a community of unity and inclusion.
+The use of prosthetic devices has spanned back over the course of time for thousands of years, and with the use of these devices people have been able to adapt to their disabilities and increase their quality of life.
+Disability as a whole can be very hard to experience and adapt to and this has been experienced by people for a very long time in the pre-modern and also in the modern-era as well.
+Overcoming this stigma of disability requires will power, understanding, and also sometimes assistive devices like prosthetic devices, and with them we can help bridge the gap created by the stigma against disability.
+For the man with the knife hand with a disability due to a physical trauma, the use of a prosthetic knife hand helped him adapt to his disability and helped shape the modern image of disability, and with this image in mind, we can hopefully understand disability more and stop stereotyping those with a disability and become a community of unity and inclusion.

 “15 Limb Loss Statistics That May Surprise You.”
 Access Prosthetics, 1 Mar.
 2019, accessprosthetics.com/15-limb-loss-statistics-may-surprise/.